Table of Contents

 The fact that Blondlot is not remembered at Nancy ought to be taken as a sign that science does learn from its mistakes.
 The fact that Blondlot is not considered a prophet in his homeland is a healthy sign that although scientists often make errors, even big ones, other scientists will uncover the errors and get science back on the right path to understanding nature.
 Those who think that science should be infallible do not understand the nature of science.

-Recent examples of "Blondlot's Folly" are Pons and Fleischmann's discovery of cold fusion (1989) and the Lawrence Berkeley National Laboratory in California's claim to have discovered ununoctium or element 118 (1999), although the latter seems to be marred by faked data.
+Recent examples of "Blondlot's Folly" are Pons and Fleischmann's discovery of cold fusion (1989), Jacques Benveniste's water memory claims (1988), and the Lawrence Berkeley National Laboratory in California's claim to have discovered ununoctium or element 118 (1999), although the latter seems to be marred by faked data.

 See also Charles Fort and the Forteans, confirmation bias, pathological science, Piltdown hoax, and pseudoscience.